 When the herbicide treatment cycle is consistent, there is a reduction in the targeted (incompatible) plants and the need for both herbicide and mechanical treatment is reduced.
-Over time, with a 4-year cycle of consistent application, the amount of herbicide required to maintain ROW levels off to a minimum amount.
-The expectation for the Cape and Vineyard would be that, over time, with a consistent, uninterrupted cycle of herbicide treatment, incompatible plant populations will be reduced, and the per acre rate of application will be reduced.
+The expectation for Western Massachusetts would be that, over time, with a consistent, uninterrupted cycle of herbicide treatment, incompatible plant populations will be reduced, and the per acre rate of herbicide application will be reduced to maintain the ROW.
 With less incompatible vegetation, mechanical controls can be concentrated on side pruning and removing trees at the easement/fee edges of the ROW.